Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

-Retail Business Start-Up: Very Difficult
+Retail Business Ideas: Difficult to Start

 Retail is a lot tougher than ever before, and it’s getting more difficult every day!
 Why?
 In addition to the huge discount department store chains like Walmart continuing to take market share, the so-called category-killer superstores or big box stores continue to threaten smaller retailers in all kinds of categories.
 Then on top of that, you have the Internet companies, like Amazon, which are more than willing to run their business at a loss today in hopes of making it up at some point in the distant future.

 It’s not impossible to compete with the mammoth retailers out there—the success of the various “Dollar” store chains shows this—but it is very, very difficult.
 You especially need a very carefully developed strategy that clearly differentiates your business and gives shoppers a clear reason for choosing your store.

 Don’t be tempted to start a retail store just because you find a cute, affordable space to rent.
 Location means everything in retail, and a good location usually costs a lot of money.
 I would spend several days sitting in front of a potential retail location with a counting device, counting cars and pedestrians walking by, before I’d even think about signing a retail lease.
 Then if you do get a great location, take full advantage of it with great signage and an enticing storefront.